henryhyw/henryhyw.github.io/menu/experience.md

 permalink: /experience
 ---

 Welcome to my career journey!
-I've taken on various roles that have really shaped who I am today.
+I've taken on various roles that have shaped who I am today.
 Come along as I share these key experiences with you!

 ---